uetchy/ds/README.md

 # ds

-A simple command-line app for organizing large datasets, machine learning models and its pre-trained weights.
+__ds__ is here for organizing large datasets and preprocessing them into suitable format for general deep learning frameworks.
 That's just for the people who is working on data science.

 ## Usage